 National Museum of Ireland - Archaeology

 Upon entering the National Museum in Kildare Street you will be struck by the grand cupola in the entrance hall.
-The building itself is an attraction - but the treasures contained within are priceless.
+The building itself is an attraction but the treasures contained within are priceless.
+The combination of the two makes it one of the best museums in Dublin.

-You will be confronted immediately with gold - hoards of gold actually, dating from prehistoric times and buried or hidden for ages.
-The rich ornamentation and subtle craftsmanship has to be seen.
+You will be confronted immediately with sparkling gold.
+The impressive amount of precious gold dates from prehistoric times and was buried or hidden for ages.
+The rich ornamentation and subtle craftsmanship has to be seen to be believed.
 Most visitors will, however, turn right and enter the treasure chamber.
 Celtic and early medieval artifacts are on display, several of them having gained an iconic status.
 The Tara Brooch, shrines, croziers and other church paraphernalia are covered with unbelievably detailed ornaments.
 Hidden away in a corner the rougher Sheila-na-Gig glares in contrast.

 One of the newest exhibitions is "Kingship & Sacrifice", a presentation focusing on four bog bodies of uncertain origin, including iconic Clonycavan Man.
 Better preserved than Egyptian mummies, these prehistoric noblemen were found during peat harvesting - one actually became part of the harvest from his waist down.
 This is the nearest you will ever come to face Celtic men from the Bronze Age.
 Thoughtfully arranged with moody lighting, the exhibition explores the (possible) reasons why these men ended up dead in a bog.